-If you wish to deliberately use CMYK overprint effects, you must inform us about this so we can disable overprint conversion for particular pages.
+If you want to use deliberate overprint effects with CMYK inks, please inform us beforehand so we can temporarily turn off overprint correction for those pages.

 Solid black colour objects (except text and thin lines)

-To avoid “pinholes” from paper dust and dull black colour, always use CMYK black (rich black) for larger black objects.
-There are many different recipes.
+To avoid “pinholes” from paper dust and dull black color, always use CMYK black (rich black) for larger black objects.
+There are many different recipes that create blacks of different shades.
 Our recommendation for a neutral rich black is: 40% Cyan; 30% Magenta; 30% Yellow and 98% Black.

-To ensure sharpness, text smaller than 8pt or lines thinner than 2pt should not be a combination of component colours.
-Use a solid 100% of any component colour (100% black, or 100% cyan, etc).
-At most, use two component colours for objects this small or thin.
+To ensure sharpness, text smaller than 8pt or lines thinner than 2pt should not be a combination of component colors.
+Use a solid 100% of any component color (100% black, or 100% cyan, etc).
+At most, use two component colors for objects this small or thin.